Advertisement

 Italia | Italy

 Where does Italy get its name from?
-The most likely theory is that it comes from the word 'víteliú', which meant 'calf' in the extinct Oscan language, which was spoken in southern Italy.
-From this, the Latin word 'vitulus' referring to a young calf, evolved - and so did 'Italia', which likely meant something along the lines of 'land of cattle'.
+The most likely theory is that it comes from the word víteliú, which meant 'calf' in the extinct Oscan language, once spoken in southern Italy.
+The Latin word vitulus ('young calf') stemmed from this - and so did Italia, which likely meant something along the lines of 'land of cattle'.

-This referred at first to southern Italy, which did indeed have plenty of cattle, and had the bull as its symbol in contrast to Rome's symbol of the wolf.
-Slowly over time, 'Italia' came to refer to the peninsula as a whole.
+This referred at first to southern Italy alone, which did indeed have plenty of cattle, and had the bull as its symbol.
+Slowly over time though, Italia came to refer to the peninsula as a whole.

 Ragazzo | Boy

-'Raggazzo' likely came into the Italian language from Arabic, and derives from the Arabic word 'raqqa sò', which meant 'messenger boy' and is still used in some regions of northern Africa to mean 'postman'.
+Ragazzo likely came into the Italian language from Arabic, and is believed to derive from the word raqqa sò, which meant 'messenger boy' and is still used in some regions of northern Africa to mean 'postman'.

 Fortunatamente | Fortunately

-In older forms of Italian, adverbs didn’t exist at all, so instead writers had to use lengthier constructions - this is still done today in phrases like ‘in modo semplice’ as an alternative to ‘semplicemente’.
+In older forms of Italian, adverbs didn’t exist at all, so writers had to use lengthier constructions - this is still done today in phrases like in modo semplice as an alternative to semplicemente.

-As ‘mente’ lost its literal meaning and came to work just as a grammatical component (signifying that a word was an adverb), it slowly moved to the end of the phrase and became attached to the adjective rather than being an independent word.
+As mente lost its literal meaning and came to work just as a grammatical component, it slowly moved to the end of the phrase and became attached to the adjective rather than being an independent word.

 Lei | You (formal)

-'Voi' and ‘Lei’ were in competition for a while, before dictator Benito Mussolini rose to power.
-As part of his reforms to the Italian language, he ordered the substitution of ‘Lei’ with ‘voi’; one of his reasons for this was the mistaken belief that ‘Lei’ stemmed from Spanish influence.
+Voi and Lei were in competition for a while before dictator Benito Mussolini rose to power.
+As part of his reforms to the Italian language, he ordered the substitution of Lei with Voi.
+One of the reasons for this was the mistaken belief that Lei stemmed from Spanish influence.

-After the Second World War, Italians were keen to shake off Mussolini’s influence, and turned back to 'Lei’ when speaking to people in authority positions.
-Note: The use of ‘voi’ as a formal ‘you’ in standard Italian (not the southern dialects mentioned above) still carries fascist associations and should generally be avoided.
+After the Second World War, Italians were keen to shake off Mussolini’s influence, and turned back to Lei when speaking to people in authority positions.

 Cappuccino